aashi-29/aashi-29/README.md

 - 👋 Hi, I’m @aashi-29
-- 👀 I’m interested in Full stack development/MEAN/MERN/Devops.
+- 👀 I’m interested in Java Full stack and Agent Development.
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently learning Agentic AI.
-- 💞️ I’m looking to collaborate on DevOps Projects
+- 💞️ I’m looking to collaborate on FDE Projects.
 - 📫 You can reach me at tewari725@gmail.com